BabarBaig/aap_walk_boston/README.md

 1. **boston-emp-salaries.html** List of over 20,000 Boston city employees and their salaries.
 2. **boston-top-5-earners.html** Sorted list of top-5 Boston city employees with the highest salaries.
-3. **boston-200k+-earners.html** City employee(s) earning over $200k
+3. **boston-200k+-earners.html** City employee(s) earning over $200k.

 # Developer Notes

-All html files access a downloaded JSON file that provides salary data for over 20,000 Boston city employees.<br>
+All html files access a downloaded JSON file that provides salary data for over 20,000 Boston city employees.
-Currently three html files provide 3 views on the data.<br>
+Currently three html files provide 3 views on the data.
+Searching for employees earning over $200k, only one name is a match, but code will handle more than one match.

 - [ ] Combine the 3 files into a single file with 3 pages.

 ## Credit